https://research.ouhsc.edu/ Parent Page: Home id: -1 Active Page: Home id: 26708

 Past Newsletters

 TSET Legacy Grants are due on Monday, June 16th by Noon.
 Due to the number of OUHSC applicants ALL TSET Legacy Grants will have a five (5) day deadline for submission to ORA for review.
+They will be due to ORA no later than Noon on Monday, June 9th.
+Applications will be reviewed in the order they are received.

-An Important Note from ORA – this is to notify the campus that the GRANTS team in ORA is currently four people short.
+An Important Note from ORA – this is to notify the campus that the GRANTS team in ORA is currently short of SPAs.
 Please be patient and ensure your applications are submitted on time as required while we work through all proposals/requests and acquire new team members

 WORKSHOPS AND SEMINARS